playmer/CMakePresentation/README.md

 (4) Write a function
-    have it recurse over each file on a target and print the file, as a debug function Could also add a flag or something, who knows, we are lose cannon cops on the run
+    have it recurse over each file on a target and print the file, as a debug function

 (5) Add a command
     # copy the error dialog